Are you looking for the most efficient space heaters available?

 The heater features a digital thermostat with a display, three heat settings, and a timer.
 The energy-efficient ECO mode can be enabled to maintain the temperature in the room using a minimum amount of power, saving you money on the electric bill.

 This is an excellent choice of space heater for those on a tight budget.
 Offering great value for money, this oil radiator from Pelonis can heat up 150 square feet of space without using a lot of power.

-The unit features a programmable thermostat, with an LCD screen, a 10-hour timer, three heating options, and five temperature settings.
+The efficient electric features a programmable thermostat, with an LCD screen, a 10-hour timer, three heating options, and five temperature settings.
 These are all easily adjusted using a remote control.